fairandsmart/right-consent/_usecase2/01-UC2-Step1.md

 position: left
 ---

-Focusing on the application itself I need to manager some legal aspects of publishing an application and need to ensure that users have accepted Terms Of Service.
+I've spent some time to develop my application and now it's finished I realize that I need to manage some **legal aspects** of publishing an application.
-Those Terms Of Service are subject to evolution, I need an API
+I'm not an expert but I understand that I need to ensure that users have accepted some **Terms Of Services** before using my application.